 The student will creatively express his/her ideas and talents through various forms of writing (fiction, non-fiction, poetry) and other artistic products.
 The class will provide instruction on effective writing strategies associated with each of these writing formats.
 In addition, the student will participate in writing workshops, maintain a writing journal, and produce a portfolio of his/her work.
-Student should enjoy reading and writing and wri
+Student should enjoy reading and writing and must be able to work independently.